CReF: Cross-modal and Recurrent Fusion for Depth-conditioned Humanoid Locomotion: Introduction

-A further line of work takes depth as the exteroceptive input, but often still relies on auxiliary targets to shape what the policy learns from it \cite{cheng2024extreme,liu2026faststairlearningrunstairs}.
-Because a forward-facing depth camera provides only look-ahead geometric cues and cannot directly observe the instantaneous underfoot region, such supervision can also complement near-foot terrain information that is otherwise unavailable from the current view.
+A further line of work uses depth as the exteroceptive input, but often shapes depth learning with auxiliary targets \cite{cheng2024extreme,liu2026faststairlearningrunstairs} because forward facing depth provides look ahead cues without directly observing the instantaneous underfoot region \cite{yang2023neural, zhuang2023robot}.
 Rather than letting the locomotion objective alone organize the visual representation, these methods regularize the depth branch through terrain reconstruction \cite{yu2025start,song2025gait,duan2024learning}, decoder-constrained latent estimation \cite{luo2024pie}, or transfer from privileged teachers \cite{zhuang2024humanoid}.
-This strategy is attractive because it provides structured supervision that often improves optimization and transfer, yet it also anchors the learned representation to the inductive bias of the auxiliary target itself.
-When the target is a height map, a geometry surrogate, or a teacher already grounded in such abstractions, the encoder is rewarded primarily for preserving information that supports that target, while scene structure outside its representational scope is naturally deemphasized.
-In this sense, the blind spots of the intermediate are not removed, but inherited through supervision.
-A more direct alternative is to learn locomotion-relevant structure from depth without explicit terrain reconstruction or privileged geometric targets.
+This strategy is attractive because geometry-related targets provide structured guidance that can ease optimization and improve transfer.
+However, it also changes how depth features are learned.
+The encoder is encouraged to preserve information supporting the chosen auxiliary target, making the representation partly dependent on the target design and fidelity rather than solely on the locomotion objective.
+A more direct and simpler formulation is to learn locomotion-relevant structure from depth without explicit terrain reconstruction or privileged geometric targets.
 Recent humanoid work has begun to pursue this route by training end-to-end policies that consume raw depth and proprioception directly, using temporal depth history to mitigate partial observability and improve traversal over challenging terrain and obstacle sequences \cite{zhu2026hiking}.
-In parallel, recent perceptive humanoid pipelines have devoted substantial effort to narrowing the sim-to-real gap of depth sensing through transfer-oriented training design and realistic sensor simulation that models stereo artifacts and calibration uncertainty \cite{zhu2026hiking,sun2026nowyouseethat}.
-Although these techniques often improve transfer, they also increase training complexity and may bias robustness toward the assumed artifact distribution.
+In parallel, recent perceptive humanoid pipelines have reduced the depth sensing sim-to-real gap through transfer-oriented training and realistic sensor simulation \cite{zhu2026hiking,sun2026nowyouseethat}.
+These methods are effective, but simulated artifacts may not fully capture real sensor failures.
+We therefore examine whether a depth-conditioned policy can maintain stable locomotion under real sensing artifacts without precise depth-noise modeling during training.